iltocl/dcc-hsdvmi-video-dataset/README.md

 - [x] 3.1 video segments to batches

 ### 4. Annotating the videos
+The annotation webapp built for this project can be accessed through the following link.
 - [ ] https://github.com/iltocl/hsdvmi-video-annotation-webapp.git

 ### 5. Formalizing the dataset